 SDMX is a standard based on shared experiences among the sponsor international organisations and their constituencies.

 SDMX is specifically targeted to the needs of official statistics with all the necessary metadata involved.
-The use of an XML-based, easy to parse, internet-based language with extensive support for statistical metadata is clearly an advantage above sending excel sheets or csv files by email, referring to loosely coupled metadata specifications.
+The use of an XML-based, easy to parse, internet-based language with extensive support for statistical metadata is clearly an advantage above sending data files by email, referring to loosely coupled metadata specifications.

 SDMX and its sponsoring organisations provide capacity building and training in various forms (dedicated websites, videos, webinars, international conferences).